famanson/famanson.github.io/_posts/2016-01-07-handling-local-calendar-is-a-pain.md

 day: 7
 ---

-## "Timezone", "calendar", "region", "locale" are 4 words that strike fear into any software engineer's mind
+## "Timezone", "calendar", "region", "locale" are 4 words that strike fear into my mind

 *I am writing this blog entry as a note to myself for future reference in case other people have the same problems as well, especially if you use `DateTools` and `CoreData` in your app*